rsaenzi/Architectural-Pattern-DBAV/README.md

 There is a really interesting reading about most known patterns for iOS showing its advantages and drawbacks here:
 [iOS Architecture Patterns - Demystifying MVC, MVP, MVVM and VIPER by Bohdan Orlov](https://medium.com/ios-os-x-development/ios-architecture-patterns-ecba4c38de52)

+### Why I put that name to this pattern?
+Because after analyze how its components can be connected, it looks like a graph, so all its nomenclature are related to Graph Theory

 ### Components
 MultiGraph specifies 4 main mandatory components.
 For better undestanding, let's suppose that creating a mobile app is like making a dinner...